ClinicPins

 in Thailand.

-LASIK in Thailand is a 2–3 day trip: pre-op corneal scan on arrival, 20-minute bilateral procedure, a single next-day follow-up, and you fly home.
-Our Bangkok team books the ophthalmologist, the specialty eye clinic, and a recovery hotel within 15 minutes of the theatre.
+LASIK in Thailand takes 2 to 3 days.
+You arrive, get a 3D scan of your eyes, have the 20-minute laser procedure on both eyes the same day, return for a quick check the next morning, and fly home.
+Our Bangkok team handles the surgeon, the clinic, and a hotel within 15 minutes of the operating room.
 We've personally visited every clinic we recommend.

 Matthew R. · Sydney, AU